 Graduated payment mortgage

 Graduated payment mortgages can result in negative amortization.
-That means your payments early on might not cover the interest that accrues, and you could at times owe more than your home is worth.
+That means your early payments might not cover the interest that accrues, and you’ll owe more than the home is worth.
+Over time, your payments will bring down your balance and you’ll no longer be underwater on the home.

 Growing equity mortgage

-To qualify for an energy-efficient mortgage, you’ll need to get a home energy assessment to determine the cost and potential savings of any improvements you would make.
-Eligible improvements must be cost-effective, meaning they cost less than the energy they’ll save.
+To qualify, you’ll need a home energy assessment to determine the cost and potential savings of making energy-efficient improvements.
+Improvements must be cost-effective — meaning they cost less than the energy they’ll save — to be eligible.

 With an energy-efficient mortgage, you can borrow the lesser of: